Skip to content

 Why Prioritize Retrieval Evaluations

-1. Speed: Milliseconds vs seconds
+1. Speed: Milliseconds vs seconds per evaluation

-2. Cost: Way cheaper to run
+2. Cost: Orders of magnitude cheaper to run

-3. Objectivity: Clear yes/no answers
+3. Objectivity: Binary yes/no answers rather than subjective quality assessments

 4. Scalability: Run thousands of tests quickly